These student organizations offer an opportunity for political science and public administration students to network and gain valuable experiences.

 meets weekly based on the team members’ availability.

 Dr. Benjamin Kassow, Mock Trial Advisor

-The Nonprofit Leadership Student Association provides social and cultural opportunities
+The Nonprofit Leadership Student Organization provides social and cultural opportunities

 for its members, as well as preparing future leaders in the field of nonprofit leadership.

-The NLSA focuses on community service and volunteerism in the Greater Grand Forks
+The NLSO focuses on community service and volunteerism in the Greater Grand Forks

 Community.
 In addition to leadership, members are given the opportunity to develop